|

 Closing the main legal proceedings

-While the proceedings regarding the precautionary measure have been legally concluded by the Federal Supreme Court, the main proceedings are still pending with the COMCO.
-In July 2023, Patrik Ducrey, Director of the COMCO’s Secretariat, announced that the proceedings could come to an end by winter 2023.
-The COMCO Secretariat’s 170-page application submitted to the COMCO was presented to all parties involved in the proceedings for consultation in the fall.
-The COMCO also organized a hearing on November 20, 2023.
+While the proceedings regarding the interim measure were concluded by the Federal Supreme Court with legal effect, the main proceedings took several months before the final decision was reached.
+Last fall 2023, the 170-page application submitted by the COMCO Secretariat to COMCO was presented to all parties to the proceedings for consultation, and COMCO also held a hearing on November 20, 2023.

 Comments